sweetest-framework/sweetest/README.md

 ## Guidelines

-* Steps should have one private property `instance`which contains the actual instance that's controlled via the steps class
+* Steps should have one private property `instance`which contains the actual instance that's controlled via the steps class.
 * Use `given` (setup), `when` (interaction) and `then` (assertion) as prefixes for all public functions so the implementer can just start typing these keywords in order to narrow the auto-completion search down quickly.